 MOm (Hellenic Society for the Study and Protection of the Monk seal) is the Greek non–profit organisation taking care of the protection of the Mediterranean monk seal.
 In 2016, after 25 years of efforts to preserve the species, the IUCN announced that the Mediterranean monk seal “stepped down” one category on the endangered species list, from “critically endangered” to “endangered”.
 Don’t hesitate to visit their information centre in the port of Patitiri.

 Please note that no tour is taking any visitor to see the monk seal colony on Piperi Island.
-This area is strictly forbidden to approach it if not for authorised scientific research purpose.
+This area is strictly forbidden to approach if not for authorised scientific research purposes.

-Zone A is also strictly controlled: activities such as snorkelling tour or commercial fishing may be authorised if the management authority delivers a special permit but scuba diving is strictly forbidden.
+Zone A is also strictly controlled: activities such as snorkelling tours or commercial fishing may be authorised if the management authority delivers a special permit, but scuba diving is strictly forbidden.

 Zone B has the lowest level of protection which only includes a ban on wild camping and use of fire, with some areas where boat speed is limited.
 Still, in zone B, the port authority doesn’t allow scuba diving everywhere: for example, the entire north shore of Alonissos is prohibited for scuba divers.

-While the monk seal is the star of Alonissos National Marine Park, the conservation effort also goes to cetaceans and the great biodiversity found around its islands.
-Four species of dolphins are regularly observed in the Park:
+While the monk seal is the star of Alonissos National Marine Park, the conservation effort also goes to cetaceans and the incredible biodiversity found around its islands.
+Four species of dolphins are regularly seen in the Park: